Trump fined $355 mn, banned from NY business in fraud trial

 However, Judge Arthur Engoron said the financially shattering penalties are justified by Trump's behavior.

-"Their complete lack of contrition and remorse borders on pathological," Engoron said of the defendants in his scathing ruling.
+"Their complete lack of contrition and remorse borders on pathological," Engoron said of Trump and his two sons, who were also defendants, in his scathing ruling.

-Trump's sons Eric and Donald Trump Jr. were also found liable in the case and ordered to pay $4,013,024 each.
+Trump's sons Eric and Donald Trump Jr. were also found liable in the case and ordered to pay more than $4 million each, prompting Don Jr. to claim on social media that "political beliefs" had determined the outcome.

+Engoron also extended the mandate of retired judge Barbara Jones as an independent monitor of Trump's business affairs, as well as ordering the appointment of an independent director of compliance to the Trump Organization, with candidates to be nominated by Jones.

+"Conditions that Judge Engoron imposed, such as having Judge Jones monitor the Trump companies, may be onerous.
+I do expect an appeal," said Richmond University law professor Carl Tobias.

 It was as a property developer and businessman in New York that Trump built his public profile which he used as a springboard into the entertainment industry and ultimately the presidency.